-Perseverance of the saints is the teaching that the work of God the Holy Spirit will never cease in the Christian; all who are truly regenerated will never stop believing and trusting in Christ; they will never lose their salvation; they will persevere to the end because God has promised to never leave them or forsake them (Hebrews 13:5).
+Perseverance of the saints is the teaching that the work of God the Holy Spirit will never cease in the Christian, and all who are truly regenerated will never stop believing and trusting in Christ, and they will never lose their salvation, and they will persevere to the end because God has promised to never leave them or forsake them (Hebrews 13:5).

 This doctrine does not mean that everyone who professes to be a Christian will persevere because there can be those who are false converts and are not truly regenerated.
 In other words, there are people who appear to be saved but who are not.
 These often walk away from the faith (Mark 4:3-9).
 Also, perseverance of the saints does not mean that those who are truly saved will not backslide or have strong doubts about their faith.
 It means that ultimately, they will remain in the faith because it is God who is keeping them and not themselves.

 - "Perseverance of the saints (Lat. perseverantia sanctorum) The belief that God’s elect who believe in Jesus Christ are held secure by God’s power, despite temptation and sin.
 Their salvation will not be lost (see John 10: 28).
 It was one of the five canons of the Calvinistic Synod of Dort (1618–19)"1

 - The perseverance of the saints means that all those who are truly born again will be kept by God’s power and will persevere as Christians until the end of their lives and that only those who persevere until the end have been truly born again."
 2